qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: qSIEVE: Efficient Quantum Memory in Atom Arrays

-\subsection{\revision{Movement Costs}}
+\subsection{Movement Costs}

-\revision{For each check type (X or Z), we find the ordering of checks, according to Algorithm }\ref{alg:Schedule}\revision{, that minimizes total movement costs.
-We validate that this is indeed the optimal schedule via brute force search of all permutations.
-As stated previously, we enforce that all nonperiodic checks are completed before periodic checks, which does not reduce the optimality of our solution.
-There is no constraint on orderings between checks involving A data qubits vs.~B data qubits.}
+We assume spacing between atom sites of 5$\mu m$ and acceleration of 0.02$\mu m$/$\mu s^2$, and we model movement costs according to~\cite{xu2023constant}, with all movement done along the Manhattan distance between two consecutive stops.
+The movement time associated with a given check is thus,

-\revision{We assume spacing between atom sites of 5$\mu m$ and acceleration of 0.02$\mu m$/$\mu s^2$, and we model movement costs according to}~\cite{xu2023constant}\revision{, with all movement done along the Manhatan distance between two consecutive check positions.
-The movement time associated with a given check is thus $\left(\sqrt{6\cdot\Delta x/0.02}+\sqrt{6\cdot\Delta y/0.02}\right)$, where $\Delta x$ is the distance that needs to be moved along the horizontal direction between the previous and current check, and $\Delta y$ is the distance along the vertical direction.
-Because, for a given check, $\Delta x$ and $\Delta y$ is the same for every data qubit, these qubits can all be moved in parallel while respecting AOD hardware-level constraints.
-Additionally, by using the collision-free grid arrangement shown in Fig.~}\ref{fig:gb-layout}b\revision{, we ensure that no collisions occur during movement.
-We summarize our movement costs in Table}~\ref{tab:movement_compare}.
+where $\Delta x$ is the distance that needs to be moved along the horizontal direction, and $\Delta y$ is the distance along the vertical direction.
+By using the collision-free grid arrangement shown in Fig.~\ref{fig:gb-layout}b, we ensure that no collisions occur during movement.
+We summarize our movement costs in Table~\ref{tab:movement_compare}.